 For as little as $7 per month, you can get started with Inmotion WordPress hosting solution.
-Of course, on this plan your options are limited.
+Of course, this plan limits your options.
 But you will at least get to enjoy 40GB SSD storage, limitless email account, one-click staging environment and lots more.

 And if you feel what the basic plan has to offer won’t meet the needs of your business, you can always upgrade.

 If you are just starting out, and wish to hop on managed WordPress hosting, SiteGround is the place to start.
-Not only is it pocket-friendly, but it’s also loaded with a ton of freebies.
+Not only is it pocket-friendly, but it’s also full of freebies.

 For example, it comes with a free SSL certificate, daily backups, free email, and allows you to install WordPress for free.

 And all these cool packages for just $4 per month.
-The major limitation of this plan is that you are restricted to just one website.
+The major limitation of this plan is that it restricts you to just one website.
 And your website receives nothing more than 10,000 visits per month.

 Of course, there is always room for upgrade.

 Liquid Web offers a suite of hosting solutions that can fit just about every need.
 Whether you are looking for shared hosting, managed VPS hosting, or managed WordPress hosting, you will find it there.